LAPCoder/4U-Programming-language/README.md

 ```
 # Compile Command

 To compile command, here is a simple way to do it on Windows.
-Go in the 4U command file and type
+Go to the 4U command file and type:
 ```bat
 > mkdir bin
 > gcc *.c -o bin/4U
 ```
 It will create an executable.
-If you want to use it alldays, I really recommand add the bin/ folder into the PATH.
+If you want to use it all days, I really recommend add the `bin/` folder into the PATH.

 Whatever, if you want a normal installation of the 4U command (without compiling),
 I'll put an executable file in our website soon.
 You need to put it in a folder that you added to PATH.

-**AT THE TIME, THE COMMAND DOSEN'T WORKS.
-WE HIGHLY RECOMMAND NOT INSTALLING NOW.
-IT'S COMING SOON BUT AT THE TIME IT'S IN BETA.**
+**AT THE TIME, THE COMMAND DOESN'T WORK.
+WE HIGHLY RECOMMEND NOT INSTALLING NOW.
+IT'S COMING SOON, BUT AT THE TIME IT'S IN BETA.**

 # Source